MikeWilsonSTL/youtube-to-rss/README.md

 It *should* work with most RSS readers but I've only tested it on a few myself.

-Specifically, I've confirmed that the .opml file imports cleanly into these RSS readers:
+Specifically, I've confirmed that the .opml file imports cleanly into FreshRSS as well as these RSS readers:

  - Android
    - [Feeder](https://github.com/spacecowboy/Feeder)